50% Off ANY Resource, Plus Exclusive Early Launches! Join Now

 4. Referral marketing

-Asking costumes to refer a friend but offering them something in return can be effective and simple way of attracting more customers.
+Asking costumes to refer a friend but offering them something in return can be an effective and simple way of attracting more customers.

 Referral marketing is a clever tactic that brands use to encourage people to sign their friends up to use their service.
 For example, Revolut, an online banking application, offers their customers £50 if they sign up a friend to become a Revolut member.
 Their friend would also receive £50 if they join.
 The most effective way to refer people is by offering them money.
 They would also put a time limit on the offer, further pressuring people to sign up.